jina-ai/jina/docs/concepts/client/rate-limit.md

 are unknown.
 Furthermore the Client can send various types of requests which can have varying resource usage in the `Flow`.

 For example, a high number of `index` requests can contain a large data payload requiring high input/output operation.
 This increases CPU consumption and eventually lead to a build up of the requests on the Flow.
-If the queue of in flight requests is already large, a very light weight `search` request to return the total number of Documents in the index might be blocked until the queue of `index` requests can be completely processed.
+If the queue of in-flight requests is already large, a very light weight `search` request to return the total number of Documents in the index might be blocked until the queue of `index` requests can be completely processed.
 To prevent such a scenario, apply the `prefetch` value on the {meth}`~jina.clients.mixin.PostMixin.post` method to limit the rate of